n-p-soft/jack_midi/README.md

 # jack_midi

-This program connects any raw MIDI device (/dev/midiX or /dev/umidiX for USB MIDI one, ..) to a Jack server.
+This program connects any raw MIDI device such as /dev/midiX or /dev/umidiX for USB MIDI one to a Jack server.

 It should work on any BSDs (tested on FreeBSD 13+).
 Note that under NetBSD and OpenBSD, MIDI devices are named /dev/rmidiXXX.